• Facebook

 The Community Foundation annually awards scholarships to:

-• High school seniors for their freshman year in college, vocational, trade or technical school.
-Full-time program enrollment is required for a one-year award.
+• High school seniors for their freshman year in college, vocational, trade, or technical school.
+Full-time program enrollment at an accredited institution is required for a one-year award.

 • High school juniors in St. Lawrence County who will plan to pursue careers in STEM-related fields (Science, Technology, Engineering and Mathematics) are encouraged to apply for a one-year award.

 • Nontraditional students for any year of college or vocational, trade or technical school.
-Full- or part-time program enrollment is required, and applicants must live in Jefferson, Lewis, or St. Lawrence county.
+Full- or part-time program enrollment at an accredited institution is required, and applicants must live in Jefferson, Lewis, or St. Lawrence county.
 Applicants may reapply each year.

 Scholarships, which can average up to $2,500, are available from three programs the Community Foundation administers: